Bullet Chart in Excel

 bullet-chart-excel-6

-5. The appearing dialog box is the “Change Chart Type.”
-To change the Target Value chart type, you must do the following.
-First, use the “Stacked Line with Markers” type.
+The dialog box that appears is the “Change Chart Type.”
+To change the Target Value chart type, you must do the following: First, use the “Stacked Line with Markers” type.
 After this, mark the secondary axis checkbox.
-If we followed all the steps correctly in the target value, we would see a dot.
+If we followed all the steps correctly, we would see a dot in the target value.

 bullet-chart-excel-7

-6. We are only going to need one axis.
-We need to delete the other one.
+We will only need one axis, so we need to delete the other one.
 Highlight the secondary axis, as seen in the picture below, and delete it.

 bullet-chart-excel-8

-7. Select the actual value bar.
-We will change the type of this one also.
+Select the actual value bar.
+We will also change its type.
 Select the secondary axis checkbox in the ‘Change Chart Type’ dialog box.
-Here we leave the chart type unchanged.
+Here, we leave the chart type unchanged.
 The Stacked Column Chart will remain.

 bullet-chart-excel-9